Croatia: Pushback of refugees using extreme violence and sexual assault

 Case

-In October 2020, a group of five Afghan refugees crossed the Bosnian-Croatian border and were intercepted by Croatian border police.
+In October 2020, a group of five Afghan refugees crossed the Bosnian-Croatian border and were stopped by Croatian border police.
 One person in the group who initially tried to escape was later arrested and accused of being the smuggler and of violently resisting the police officers.
 The other four group members were first detained and after 2 days brought before a judge to testify against the alleged smuggler.
 In the hearing, they denied all allegations.
 The Court accepted their statements and ordered their release.

 However, the four men were not set free but instead handed over to armed and masked officers and driven to the Bosnian-Croatian border.
 After exiting the van one by one, the men were forced to strip and throw their clothes into a fire before officers beat, kicked, and punched them.
 The mistreatment also included whipping and rape using a branch.
 Severely injured and almost naked, the group was then forced back across the border.
 In Bosnia they were able to receive some medical treatment and have their accounts documented.
 Their experiences have been portrayed in the media here and here.